hapax/hapax.github.io/assets/simple-physics.md

 $$

 We will call $D = \ell v$ the *diffusion coefficient*.
-Even though the walker moves at constant speed, the average distance from the origin scales as $d \propto \sqrt{t}$!
 It's important to note that "average distance" is a bit of a misnomer.
 We really mean the *average spread* of distance travelled.